 AbbVie normally responds to challenges by vigorously defending its patents, including by filing patent infringement lawsuits.
 Patent litigation, administrative proceedings and other challenges to AbbVie's patents are costly and unpredictable and may deprive AbbVie of market exclusivity for a patented product.
 To the extent AbbVie's intellectual property is successfully challenged, circumvented or weakened, or to the extent such intellectual property does not allow AbbVie to compete effectively, AbbVie's business will suffer.
-To the extent that countries do not enforce AbbVie's intellectual property, AbbVie's intellectual property, AbbVie's not enforce ab
+To the extent that countries do not enforce AbbVie's intellectual property rights or require compulsory licensing of AbbVie's intellectual property, AbbVie's revenues and operating earnings will be reduced.